 Scott rescued Leo, his best friend from Great Plains SPCA, who has been a tremendous asset to his cause.
 Leo, a Wheaten Terrier, was dumped at the shelter when he was four months old after being tied to a tree in the middle of the night.
 Leo has become a lovable ambassador for his homeless friends by helping make them more comfortable in and out of the shelter.
 Leo is not only an ambassador, but he's also a therapy dog.
 Every night when Scott and Leo bring a different dog home from an animal shelter, Leo helps them adapt by bonding with them, playing, and adjusting to the dog's needs.
 These dogs are the ones that are struggling the most in the shelter environment.

 Scott's dream is coming true.
 His dream to start a nonprofit that aims to renovate rural animal shelters from the inside out to attract more potential adopters is here.
 In 2022, On A Mission KC, a 501(c)(3), was established for Scott's dream to become a reality.

 Between Mission Driven and On A Mission KC, animal shelters around the midwest will receive support from a local hero who loves loving shelter pets.

 Mission Driven will continue to sell cool pet-themed apparel and goods for dog and cat-loving humans.
 And the sales from the online store will continue to fund Scott's animal rescue work.

 Mission Driven will keep sharing long-term shelter pets stories, advocating for local animal shelters (no matter their size) needs, and promoting fundraisers.

 Scott has big dreams to help as many homeless pets as possible, not just local dogs.
 He wants to expand his reach by helping shelter pets all over the country through creative marketing and promotion.

-Scott's healthy obsession for working with long-term shelter pets has contributed to the rescue of countless dogs who were almost forgotten, and he's just getting started.
+Scott's healthy obsession with working with long-term shelter pets has contributed to the rescue of countless, almost forgotten dogs.
+And he's just getting started.